 What is Cash Back and How Does Cash Back Work?

-Some cash back credit cards give a flat rate of cash back, and others give more cash back on spending in select categories.
+Some cash back credit cards give a flat rate of cash back, and others give more cash back for any eligible purchase in select categories.

 What does cash back mean?

 Cash back is a type of credit card reward that lets you earn cash rewards for the money you spend on your credit card.
 So, you’ll receive a percentage of your credit card purchases as cash.

 Some cash back credit cards offer a standard percentage of cash back on all purchases.
 Others provide different ranges of cash back for purchases like gas, restaurant, and travel.

 How does cash back work on credit cards?